-Japanese users vented their frustration on twitter this morning as iCloud servers strained under Apple Pay Japan launch day traffic.
-The Apple Japan iCloud status page showed that some users could not access Apple Pay.
-NHK also reported problems with JR East’s Mobile Suica system that experienced extremely heavy traffic.
+Japanese users vented their frustration on twitter this morning as Apple Pay servers buckled under Apple Pay Suica launch day traffic.
+The iCloud status page showed that ‘some users’ could not access Apple Pay.
+NHK reported the problem with JR East’s Mobile Suica system saying that it experienced extremely heavy traffic.
 The JR East Suica support page (image below) acknowledged the unresponsive Mobile Suica server status and asked for customer patience.

-On a lighter note, JR East has plastered JR stations with Suica Apple Pay posters.
-There must be a Suica Apple Pay Yamanote train running somewhere too.
+On a lighter note, JR East plastered JR stations with Apple Pay Suica posters.
 Here is what it looks like at JR Akihabara.